snap-contrib/docker-snap/README.md

 This is a basic docker image with SNAP and snappy.

-You may evolve it to include additional conda packages by editing the `environment.yml` file and rebuilding the image.
+You may evolve it to include additional conda packages by editing the `environment.yml` file and then rebuilding the image.

 ## Pulling this docker image